osama-alawneh/Bayt-Assignment/README.md

 ###### Note that you might need a windows operating system in order to the run the project.

+**Please note that you are required to have visual studio to run the project or any IDE that support .Net Framework Like:(Rider)**
 ## Opening the Project.
 ###### You would simply open the file **BaytRSS.sln** which will be found inside BaytRSS folder.